brillout/wildcard-api/docs/rpc.template.md

 > :bulb: The schema abstracts the database away from the frontend.

-To Software Architect, the simplicity of the Software Architect and his very first question will be: I want my Software Architect to be as simple as possbile; do I need? is first and foremost concerned about the simplicity
-In a sense the schema is an additional abstraction in your Software Architecture. convoluted
+To a Software Architect, the simplicity of the Software Architect and his very first question will be: I want my Software Architect to be as simple as possbile; do I need? is first and foremost concerned about the simplicity In a sense the schema is an additional abstraction in your Software Architecture. convoluted
 If you are, and rightfuly so, a minimalist you may ask yourself: what is the benefit of such additional abstraction?